GhadahAlabbadi/python-bootcamp/README.md

 This repository is used to:

 - Document my daily learning progress.
-- Organize notes and summaries.
+- Organize notes and daily summaries.
-- Store lab work and learning resources.
+- Store practical lab work.
-- Track my progress throughout the bootcamp.
+- Track projects completed during the bootcamp.
+- Build a structured learning portfolio.

 ---